 Not much of a swimmer and more of a shopper?
 No problem.
 There are modern shopping malls with luxury stores and small boutiques and plenty of places to take your yoga or crossfit class.
 There are over 20 blocks of shops and restaurants on its famous Fifth Avenue– you’ll never be bored.
 But if you are money savvy, you will go inland and off Fifth Avenue to find more reasonable, non-touristy items and prices.

-Many Americans living in Mexico choose Playa del Carmen.
+Many Americans retiring in Mexico choose Playa del Carmen.
 Maybe it’s the bohemian vibes or the conveniences, but you won’t have trouble meeting new people when you arrive.
+Playa del Carmen has the potential to become one of the best places to retire in Mexico.

 Los Cabos – Best Place to Live in Mexico for a Mexican Town that also Feels Like California